WTy-2/spec/spec.md

 #### Existential Quantifiers

-WTy2 features three different existential quantifiers with different uses.
+WTy2 features three different existential quantifiers with different purposes.
 At a high level: `impl` is a reasonable default, `pure` is used for doing dependent type-level reasoning and `exis` is required for anything that interacts with the (scary) untyped outside world.

 ##### Transparency